wushian/Roslynator/docs/cli/generate-doc-command.md

 **`--msbuild-path`** <MSBUILD_PATH>

 Defines a path to MSBuild.

-*Note: First found instance of MSBuild will be used if the path to MSBuild is not specified.*
+This option must be specified if there are multiple locations of MSBuild (usually multiple installations of Visual Studio).

 **`[--no-class-hierarchy]`**